 2 / The Difference Between a Customer Data Platform and a Data Management Platform

-A CDP can help to aggregate an organisation’s customer data into a single database.
+A CDP can help to connect an organisation’s customer data into a single data ecosystem.

 But marketers may need more than a CDP to achieve their omnichannel marketing goals and create an aligned data landscape.

 The CDP Challenge